How Solar Works in Alberta

 Alberta's Micro-Generation Regulation allows homeowners to connect solar systems up to 5 MW to the grid.
 For residential systems, the most relevant program is net billing under the Small Micro-Generation category (systems up to 150 kW).

 Under net billing, your utility meter tracks both the electricity you consume from the grid and the electricity you export.
 You are billed for your net consumption.
-When you export surplus energy, you receive a credit at the current regulated rate, which is approximately $0.35/kWh as of 2026.
-This credit appears on your monthly utility bill and offsets your consumption charges.
+When you export surplus energy, you receive a credit at your retail electricity rate: the same price you pay per kWh is the price you are credited per kWh.
+Retailers with dedicated solar rates credit exports at up to $0.35/kWh as of 2026.
+The credit appears on your monthly utility bill and offsets your entire bill, including delivery and transmission charges.

 During sunny summer days, a well-sized solar system will often produce more electricity than the home consumes.
 That surplus flows to the grid and earns export credits.
 During winter months and at night, you draw from the grid and use those credits to offset your bill.